d12frosted/elpa-mirror/gnu/ement-readme.txt

      • `ement-room-set-topic' to set a room's topic.
      • `ement-room-occur' to search in a room's known events.
      • `ement-room-override-name' to override a room's display name.
      • `ement-ignore-user' to ignore a user (or with interactive prefix, un-ignore).
      • `ement-room-set-message-format' to set a room's message format buffer-locally.
+     • `ement-room-toggle-space' to toggle a room's membership in a space (a way to group rooms in Matrix).
      • `ement-directory' to view a room directory.
      • `ement-directory-search' to search a room directory.
   4. Use these special buffers to see events from multiple rooms (you can also reply to messages from these buffers!):
      • See all new events that mention you in the `*Ement Mentions*' buffer.
      • See all new events in rooms that have open buffers in the `*Ement Notifications*' buffer.

 2.1 Bindings